Azure/azure-powershell/src/Resources/Resources/help/New-AzADServicePrincipal.md

   - `[SupportUrl <String>]`: Link to the application's support page.
 For example, https://www.contoso.com/app/support
   - `[TermsOfServiceUrl <String>]`: Link to the application's terms of service statement.
 For example, https://www.contoso.com/app/termsofservice

-KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: key credentials associated with the service principal.
+KEYCREDENTIAL <IMicrosoftGraphKeyCredential[]>: key credentials associated with the service principal.
   - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z